monica525/english-for-designer/02-first-impression/index.md

 - https://monicafolberova.com/art-gallery-mobile-app

-### Balcan Crossover Festival
+### Balcan Crossover Movie Festival
 ![poster](https://github.com/monica525/english-for-designer/assets/143282725/40c218c1-eae2-4f2c-b161-fca0837dca43)
+- I did a visual campaign for the 2nd Balcan Crossover Movie Festival.
+I created a visual style of the poster with the message TRUE BALCAN EMOTION (čistá emoce) since the majority of balcan's movies are very emotional.
+The event was held at  Cinema Pritomnost in Prague 3.
+- The main idea was to celebrate diversity through typography: uniting the Balkans and embracing individuality.
+The typography celebrates the beauty of each individual, highlighting the rich tapestry of humanity within the Balkans.
+By utilising this typography, we strive to inspire dialogue, foster unity amidst diversity, and promote a deeper understanding and appreciation for the Balkan region.
 - https://monicafolberova.com/balcancrossover-festival
-- Celebrating Diversity through Typography: Uniting the Balkans and Embracing Individuality.The typography celebrates the beauty of each individual, highlighting the rich tapestry of humanity within the Balkans.
-By utilising this typography, we strive to inspire dialogue, foster unity amidst diversity, and promote a deeper understanding and appreciation for the Balkan region.

 ### Board Game Redesign